 Device to play music

-Directional skills to understand basic directions and repetition (for example move forward, backward, turning right, and turning left)
+Basic understanding of directions (e.g. move forward, backward, turning right, and turning left) and sequencing

 Any environment with space for dance movements and tolerance for music

 This activity can use any coding environment for a fun and interactive way to learn about directions.
 Any type of movement counts as dancing in this activity whether it is stepping, jumping, wheeling, blinking, head movements, or hitting a single switch.

 As a starter, you can try...

 - Select a short song or music that learners prefer.